mikejac/node-red-contrib-google-smarthome/docs/setup_instructions.md

 11. Open the configuration of the Google management node in Node-RED.
 Check "Use Google login" and enter the client ID you copied earlier.
+Add your email address (the one your Google account is registered to) as authorized email.
 Save and deploy your flows.\
     ![](images/googlesignin_nodered.png)